stac-utils/xstac/README.md

                         Coordinate name for the 'x' dimension --y-dimension Y_DIMENSION
-                        Coordinate name for the 'y' dimension
+                        Coordinate name for the 'y' dimension --no-validate         Whether to skip validation of the collection.

 $ xstac examples/terraclimate/terraclimate-template.json \
   zarr-https examples/terraclimate/terraclimate.json \